raspberrypilearning/grow-a-tree/en/step_2.md

 **Online**: Open the 'Grow a tree' starter Scratch project [www.rpf.io/grow-a-tree-on](http://rpf.io/grow-a-tree-on){:target="_blank"}.

+To open this project offline follow the link to the Scratch Offline Editor, [www.scratch.mit.edu/download (https://scratch.mit.edu/download){:target="_blank"}.

 If you have a Scratch account you can make a copy by clicking **Remix**.

 Below, you should see a forest backdrop and a teeny tiny tree in the bottom centre of the screen.
 Stay as still as possible to make the tree grow.